fangq/mmc/mmc/trunk/README.txt

-  make omp      # this compiles a multi-threaded binary using OpenMP make prof     # this makes a binary to produce profiling info for gprof make ssemath  # this uses SSE4 for both vector operations and math functions make          # this produces an non-optimized binary with debugging symbols
+  make omp      # this compiles a multi-threaded binary using OpenMP make prof     # this makes a binary to produce profiling info for gprof make sse      # this uses SSE4 for all vector operations (dot, cross), implies omp make ssemath  # this uses SSE4 for both vector operations and math functions make          # this produces an non-optimized binary with debugging symbols